Tower Hill Memorial: Background

 From the outbreak of the Second World War, shipping losses were again high and a similar convoy system was used in an effort to protect merchant vessels.
 By the war's end, 4,786 ships had been sunk, with the loss of some 32,000 lives (of which almost 24,000 are commemorated at Tower Hill); almost a quarter of the losses were in British waters.
 Although military casualties were lower in the Second World War than in the First, civilian casualties were higher and there was widespread destruction of British cities.
-By the end of the second war there was little appetite for another wave of large memorials.
+By the end of the second war there was little appetite or money for another wave of large memorials.
 Instead, many memorials from the first war were adapted or expanded to commemorate the new casualties—an approach the IWGC took at Tower Hill and elsewhere.
 Generally, it only built new memorials to the missing in places which had not been touched by the First World War.
 The IWGC was by this time a much more established and well-respected institution and thus found it easier to obtain the agreements and public support necessary for its work.

 The architect was Edward Maufe, who began his career designing churches and by the 1950s was the IWGC's principal architect for the United Kingdom for the Second World War commemorations.
 Maufe was also responsible for the Air Forces Memorial in Surrey and extensions to the Plymouth, Portsmouth, and Chatham naval memorials.